pschou/jURL/README.md

 For example, OpenStack or CS2 infrastructure both of which provide metadata / JSON endpoints for collecting system details.
 These details don't change, but they can be queried multiple times for many uses, such as metrics, system identification, and health monitoring.
+This tool is the ideal script driven choice.

 This binary is a portable package, statically compiled binary, and the minimalist replies mean it suits well to sit inside any script and run in a shell escape.